facebook/react-native-website/docs/textinput.md

 ### `enterKeyHint`

 Determines what text should be shown to the return key.
-Has precedence over the `returnKeyType`
+Has precedence over the `returnKeyType` prop.

-_Cross platform_

 The following values work across platforms: